 The first line of defense in a network is the access control list (ACL) on the edge firewall.
 Some vendors call these firewall rules or rule sets or something similar.
-To keep the discussion focussed, this post will look only at the Cisco ASA, but many of the ideas are applicable to just about every device on the market.
+To keep the discussion focussed, this post will look only at the Cisco ASA firewall, but many of the ideas are applicable to just about every device on the market.

 Cisco uses ACLs for many other purposes besides controlling access.
 ACLs can define which routes will be distributed over a routing protocol.
 They can control quality of service (QoS) rules and other policies as well.
 But for this article I just want to talk about the ACLs that filter traffic flowing into, through, and out of the firewall.
 Just about every firewall implementation will need this kind of ACL.